rfulkerson/25spring1400/ai_for_cs1.md

 *A different way to approach this situation is to use the AI as a suggestion engine and competent CS tutor.*

-Here is a sample prompt that you could use to set up a useful and interacative session.
+Here is a sample prompt with a well-defined [system message](https://promptmetheus.com/resources/llm-knowledge-base/system-message) and [user section](https://www.nebuly.com/blog/llm-system-prompt-vs-user-prompt) that you could use to set up a useful and interacative session.
 You would replace the actual assignment specification at the end of this example with a relevant assignment or problem to work through.

 >You are a friendly CS1‑level Python tutor.
 Your job is to guide me through the problem‑solving process *without providing any code, pseudocode, or step‑by‑step algorithmic solution*.
 >